 The amendments to this chapter are to incorporate policies that will be deleted from Chapter 16.33 and to clarify how the city reviews and processes archaeological reports.
-There are also current provisions in regards to the tribal notification process that requires considerable staff time to track postal receipts, when electronic submissions would be more efficient and as reliable.
+Current provisions in regards to the notification process requires considerable staff time (applicant and the city) to track postal receipts.
+The proposed change is to allow electronic submissions (emails).